 - Will this book prompt family discussions about Jewish topics and lead families to consider making Jewish choices?

-PJ Library is available to families who are raising Jewish children between the ages of 6 months to 8 years all across North America.
+PJ Library is available to families who are raising Jewish children from birth through 9 years old all across North America.
 They come from many backgrounds -- some are intermarried, some have little or no formal Jewish learning, some attend a synagogue and celebrate Jewish holidays, and others may be unfamiliar with Jewish practice all together.
 We love that about PJ Library.

-Due to the age of its participants, PJ Library does not send out reference books, books that deal with the Holocaust, or books that deal with death of a close family member.
+Due to the age of its participants, PJ Library does not send out reference books or books that deal with the Holocaust.
+Currently PJ Library does not send out books that deal with the death or end-of-life of a loved one, but does maintain such a list for families and educators.
+PJ Library also does not send out workbooks or activity books as part of its regular monthly mailings.